Back in the day, VW's were everywhere and finding a decent used one for sale was no

 If you see an 'S' or 'SALVAGE' printed on the title, this is a "salvaged" vehicle.
 This means

-that at some point in the past, this car suffered a major trauma, like it caught fire, sank
+that at some point in the past, this car suffered a major trauma; like it caught fire, sank

-to the bottom of a lake, or was involved in a horrific accident.
+or was involved in a horrific accident.
 In these circumstances, the

 Insurance Company decided that the vehicle was not worth fixing, so they took the terminally